rolandshoemaker/theca/README.md

 #### Synchronizing profiles

-If you use a synchronization tool like Dropbox, ownCloud, BitTorrent Sync, or some obscure `rsync` setup you can easily share your note profiles between machine by using `--profile-folder` to specify a folder for your profiles that is synced and your sync'r should do the rest for you.
+If you use a synchronization tool like Dropbox, ownCloud, BitTorrent Sync, or even some obscure `rsync` setup you can easily share your note profiles between machine by using `--profile-folder` to specify a folder for your profiles that is synced and your sync'r should do the rest for you.
 Since `theca` makes transactional*-ish* updates to the profile files it